Work From Home Checklist

 Home office organisation is also important as it can be the difference between success and failure by motivating you to work at home more efficiently.

-If you lack some of these things or need more than these basics to work productively, you can set up shop at a coworking space, such as WeWork, which should cost you less than $100/month.
+If you lack some of these things or need more than these basics to work productively, you can set up shop at a coworking space, which should cost you less than $100/month.

 If you’re a traveller or digital nomad, you may need some travel gear, too.
 Photographers may need to invest in a professional camera and gear, which can be expensive.